Your gift is 100% tax deductible

 Some of the chemo drugs used to treat retinoblastoma include:

 Most often, 2 or 3 drugs are given at the same time.
-A standard combination is carboplatin, vincristine, and etoposide, although for very small tumors, only carboplatin and vincristine may be enough.
+A standard combination is carboplatin, vincristine, and etoposide.
+Although, for very small tumors, using only carboplatin and vincristine may be enough.
 Other drugs might be used if these are not effective.
+Other combinations are being tested in clinical trials.

-Results so far with this technique in eyes with advanced tumors have been promising, generally with good tumor control and few side effects.
+Results so far with this technique in eyes with advanced tumors have been good.
 In many cases it has allowed doctors to save an eye that otherwise would have needed to be removed.

-Most of these side effects go away after treatment is finished.
+Most of these side effects tend to go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to discuss any questions about side effects with your child’s cancer care team, and let them know if your child has side effects so they can be managed.
+Be sure to ask your child’s doctor or nurse about medicines to help reduce side effects and let them know if your child has side effects so they can be managed.

 Along with the effects listed above, certain chemo drugs can cause specific side effects.
 For example: